 Once you pair this with a great camera and one of the best microphones for vlogging, you’ll have a setup that reliably produces great results.

 For this manual, we’ve stuck to lighter APS-C and Micro Four Thirds systems since full-frame cameras are pitched more towards serious tripod-based filmmaking.
-We haven’t yet got any lens recommendations for the Nikon Z 50 since that it’s still in its infancy and doesn’t really have a lens range yet – the 16-50mm kit lens is a great way to start vlogging, though.
+We haven’t yet got any lens recommendations for the Nikon Z50 since it’s still in its infancy and doesn’t really have a lens range yet – the 16-50mm kit lens is a great way to start vlogging, though.

 A good vlogging lens should confer advantages over a kit lens in a number of key ways.
 While a lens you buy might not necessarily fulfill all of these criteria, this is a good rundown of the kinds of considerations you need to be making when shopping for your vlogging lens.

 What kinds of lenses are best for vlogging?

 - A longer focal range: Vlogging can mean encountering the unpredicted, and may also mean needing to shoot all sorts of different subjects: the near and the distant, the big and the small, the shifting and the stationary.
 Having a broad focal range in one lens means you’re prepared for all of these situations.